 Coffee’s Rule of 15

-· Raw “green” coffee beans are good for 15 months, if stored correctly
+- Raw “green” coffee beans are good for 15 months if stored correctly

-· Roasted coffee is at its best for 15 days, if stored correctly
+- Roasted coffee is at its best for 15 days, if stored correctly

 Coffee can sit on supermarket shelves and in warehouses for months before reaching your favorite coffee cup.
 In this time, it’s losing more flavor and growing bitter and/or sour and the health benefits decrease.

 As much as I can get my hands on… right?
 Well maybe for some of us who are borderline addicts.
 However, most studies on the health benefits of coffee seem to focus on 3-5 cups of brewed coffee a day.

-From what I studied, the quality of the coffee was not given a serious consideration in these studies.
+From what I studied, the quality of the coffee was not given serious consideration in these studies.
 I believe a healthier cup of coffee would have even better results than the average brew.
 I try and listen to my body to evaluate my dietary needs.
 Which often reminds me I need a refill!

-Tips for a Healthier Cup of Coffee
+Tips for a Great Cup of Coffee

-· Only grind the amount of coffee you want to brew right now and brew it within 15 minutes of grinding.
+- Only grind the amount of coffee you want to brew right now and brew it within 15 minutes of grinding.

 - Use the grind best suited to your preferred method of brewing.
 Adjusting the size of grind will help you find your target taste.

-· Suggested brewing instructions:
+- Suggested brewing instructions:

 Start with cold water

-0.5 oz. ground coffee per 8 fl. oz. water (14 grams of coffee per 235 ml water)
+0.5 oz. ground coffee per 8 fl. oz. water or adjusted to your tastes (14 grams of coffee per 235 ml water)

-· Don’t let your coffee sit for hours on a hot plate since continued heating changes the chemical composition of the coffee and not for the better.
+- Don’t let your coffee sit for hours on a hot plate since continued heating changes the chemical composition of the coffee and not for the better.
 Simply make the amount of coffee you intend to consume immediately or put it in a thermos to keep it hot without re-heating it.

-· Don’t microwave your coffee.
+- Don’t microwave your coffee.
 There are over 1000 compounds in just one cup.
 Microwaving coffee has negative effects on some of these healthy compounds.